noda/Sonic.jl-deprecated-/README.md

-# sonic_julia
+# Sonic.jl
-Julia modules for analytics and control.
+Julia package for analytics and control.